REN TV: 1995-2005: REN TV under the Lesnesvkys

+Programming during this phase

-The channel's broadcast opened with the New Year's program "Hello!" with Eldar Ryazanov.
+The channel's broadcast opened with the New Year's program Hello! with Eldar Ryazanov on 1 January 1997.

-Initially, there were no daily newscasts on REN-TV, but instead author's analytical programs appeared on the channel: "What happened?" with the writing journalist Andrey Illesh, as well as the "Reputation" with Peter Fedorov (a look at Russia from the perspective of foreign correspondents working in Moscow).
-On February 2, 1998, at 19:00, the first issue of Novosti was broadcast, hosted by Alexey Gromov (formerly a news anchor on the Russian Universities channel).
-Initially, newscasts on the channel were broadcast three times a day on weekdays, since September 1, 1998, news on REN-TV began to be broadcast live. seven times a day every day on weekdays, as well as on weekends and holidays.
-On September 6, Igor Prokopenko's author's program "Military Secret" began airing on REN-TV, which in those years told about the news of Russian and foreign intelligence services..
+Initially, REN-TV had no daily news bulletins, but offered author-based current affairs programs instead: What Happened? with writer and journalist Andrey Illesh, as well as Reputation with Peter Fedorov (a look at Russia from the perspective of foreign correspondents working in Moscow).
+On 2 February 1998, at 19:00, the first edition of Novosti was broadcast, hosted by Alexey Gromov (formerly a news anchor on the Russian Universities channel).
+Initially, it had three daily editions on weekdays, since 1 September 1998, the bulletins shifted from a pre-recorded format to a live one, seven times a day every day on weekdays, as well as on weekends and holidays.
+On September 6, Igor Prokopenko's program Military Secret began airing on REN-TV, which in those years told about the news of Russian and foreign intelligence services.

-For a long time, REN-TV was known for its broadcasts of popular American satirical animated series (The Simpsons, "Family Guy", "Futurama", «South Park») and the screening of English Premier League football matches and the Russian football championship with commentator Alexander Elagin.
-REN-TV He was the first in Russia to show such famous television series as Monty Python's Aerial Circus, Damn Service at MASH Hospital and The X-Files, as well as a number of arthouse feature films..
+For a long time (from the late 90s), REN-TV was known for its broadcasts of popular American satirical adult animated series (The Simpsons, Family Guy, Futurama, South Park) and the airing of Premier League and Russian football championship with commentator Alexander Elagin.
+REN-TV was the first in Russia to show such famous television series as Monty Python's Flying Circus, M*A*S*H and The X-Files, as well as a number of arthouse feature films.

-In the 1990s and 2000s, feature films of categories B and C (including little-known ones, by analogy with TV-6 and CTC) were also included in large numbers in film screenings on REN-TV, then on REN TV.
-After showing a large number of militants and other films of similar content, the TV channel was often accused by a group of patriotic activists of excessively broadcasting scenes of cruelty and violence in "children's" time..
-Until 2009, dubbing and dubbing of foreign products commissioned by the TV channel were performed at the Cypress Studio, translations of other TV channels or official dubs were purchased less frequently, depending on the manufacturer (in the first year of the channel's existence and then occasionally until the early 2010s, foreign films with one—voice voiceover were also taken for release on semi-legal or pirated videotapes).
+In the 1990s and 2000s, B-movies and C-movies (including little-known ones, by analogy with TV-6 and CTC) were also included in large numbers the network.
+After showing a large number of action movies and other films of similar content, the TV channel was often accused by a group of patriotic activists of excessively broadcasting scenes of cruelty and violence at times children were exposed to see.
+Until 2009, dubbing of foreign productions commissioned by the TV channel were performed at the Kiparis Studio, dubs made for other channels or official dubs from the producers or distributors were purchased less frequently, depending on the manufacturer (in the first year of the channel's existence and then occasionally until the early 2010s, foreign films with single-voice voiceover translations were also taken for release on semi-legal or pirated videotapes).